madshansens/Instagram-API/README.md

 # Terms and conditions

-- You will NOT use this API for marketing purposes (spam, massive sending...).
+- You will NOT use this API for marketing purposes (spam, botting, harassment, massive bulk messaging...).
-- We do NOT give support to anyone that wants this API to send massive messages or similar.
+- We do NOT give support to anyone who wants to use this API to send spam or commit other crimes.
 - We reserve the right to block any user of this repository that does not meet these conditions.

 ## Legal